EDTTool/EDTT/docs/EDTT_transport_bsim.md

        1 byte : reception done (0) or timeout (1)
-       8 bytes: timestamp when the reception or timeout actually happened 0/N bytes: (0 bytes if timeout, N bytes as requested otherwise) to a WAIT:  1 byte (0) when wait is done to a DISCONNECT: nothing
+       8 bytes: timestamp when the reception or timeout actually happened 0/N bytes: (0 bytes if timeout, N bytes as requested otherwise) to a WAIT: nothing to a WAIT_WRESP: 1 byte (0) when wait is done to a DISCONNECT: nothing
 ```